-Rydoo is an expense management software that can process and reimburse business expenses.
-It has features that can help you streamline your expense processing and approval without the need for excessive paperwork and labor hours.
+Rydoo is an expense management software program that can process and reimburse business expenses and streamline your expense processing and approval without the need for excessive paperwork and labor hours.
 With Rydoo, you can submit and approve expenses through the web or on the go via the app.
-Rydoo offers plans that start at $7 per month if billed annually.
+Rydoo offers plans that start at $10 per month if billed annually.

 What We Recommend Rydoo for

-Rydoo is one of our best business expense tracker apps for third-party integrations.
+Rydoo is one of our picks for the best business expense tracker apps for third-party integrations.
 What we like about Rydoo is its ability to integrate with enterprise resource planning (ERP) and accounting software.
-Companies of different sizes will like Rydoo because they can link easily to their accounting software like QuickBooks and Xero or ERP systems like Oracle and SAP.
-Its integration features make Rydoo flexible to your company’s accounting system.
+Companies of different sizes will like Rydoo because they can link to accounting software easily like QuickBooks and Xero or ERP systems like Oracle and SAP.
+Rydoo’s integration features make it adaptable to your company’s accounting system.

 - Those who want a detailed expense management app: Rydoo organizes your expenses based on users, categories, and status.
 You can manage your expenses easily, depending on what information you want to see and analyze.

 - Those who report expenses in multiple currencies: If your business has foreign operations or if you hire overseas employees, Rydoo can accept expenses in multiple currencies.
-More so, you can set expense rules by country to control expenses based on the conditions you set.
+You can also set expense rules by country to control expenses based on the conditions you set.

 - Those looking for affordable pricing plans: Rydoo is the best choice for inexpensive expense management software.
 With its affordable annual plans, you can save hundreds of dollars without sacrificing much-needed features like expense workflow approvals and integration features.

 - Those who want a built-in reimbursement system: Rydoo has many expense management and processing features, but it doesn’t have a reimbursement system.
 Once you approve an expense, you have to go to another app or manually reimburse expenses.
-For those that want the ability to process reimbursements electronically, Expensify is an excellent alternative because it shares most of Rydoo’s core features plus it has a direct deposit feature.
+Instead, we recommend Zoho Expense because it is one of our best mobile accounting apps that has expense recording, categorization, approval, and reimbursement.

 - Those who prefer to combine expense tracking and accounting: Rydoo only processes expenses, and it cannot be used as an alternative to bookkeeping apps.
 You can only use Rydoo to control expenses, and you still need to export expense data to your accounting software or ERP system.
 If you want to combine expense management and bookkeeping, we ranked QuickBooks Online as the best overall small business accounting software.